maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ### a.
 Discover

 If you're familiar with Tableau software, you'll notice how easy to use this section is.
 The graph presents the count of data coming in every 30 seconds.
-90 to 100 new data are added every 30 seconds, so that around 180 to 200 data point per minute.
+90 to 100 new data are added every 30 seconds so that around 180 to 200 data point per minute.

 ![image](https://maelfabien.github.io/assets/images/ela_15.jpg)